Policy and Style Guide

 The InCommon® name and all InCommon logos are registered trademarks of InCommon, an LLC operated by Internet2®.
 These policies and guidelines cover all InCommon logos and trademarks, including specific applications of such as “InCommon Certificate Service,” “InCommon Federation,” and others.
 This page also provides guidelines and resources for using the InCommon logos and trademarks.

-The InCommon Badge Logo is for use by current InCommon Participants without obtaining permission, but these style specifications should be followed.
-If a Participant discontinues its membership/affiliation, the logo use must cease.
+The InCommon Badges are for use by current InCommon Participants and InCommon Catalysts without obtaining permission, but these style specifications should be followed.
+If an organization discontinues its membership/affiliation, the logo use must cease.

-The badge logos must be downloaded from the InCommon website.
+The badge logos must be downloaded from the InCommon website (above).
 Logos should never be recreated.
-The badge logos consist of multiple elements: the logotype (InCommon), the modifier (Participant), the graphic (double M) and a circular rule.
+The badge logos consist of multiple elements: the logotype (InCommon), the modifier (Participant or Catalyst), the graphic (double M) and a circular rule.
 These elements should always appear together.

 A minimum amount of clear space should be maintained around all four sides of the badge logos (as indicated by the magenta rule in the graphic below).
 This minimum space is defined as 1/4x (where X is the height of the logo).
 Illustrations, photography and typography should not enter the space as defined by the magenta rule in the graphic below.
 The minimum reproduction size of the badge logos is 0.5” wide or 36 pixels wide.

 The PNG files have transparent backgrounds and can be sized without loss of resolution.
 If you need something different, please complete our help form.

 The prime goals of this policy are to ensure the continued value and integrity of the InCommon trademark and to promote awareness and participation in InCommon by encouraging appropriate use of the trademark and logos.